seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 862 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 863 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 856+6=862
+//// 857+6=863

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 62 (2025, Monday, January 6th at 03:31 pm PST)
+//// File version: 63 (2025, Tuesday, January 7th at 01:55 pm PST)
-//// Line count (including blank lines and compiler line): 921
+//// Line count (including blank lines and compiler line): 922

 //// ----------------------------------------------------- \\\\